RomainOr/RomainOr.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Temporary Assistant Professor at the University of Strasbourg
+role: Associate Professor at the University of Strasbourg

 # Organizations/Affiliations to show in About widget
 organizations: